arobito/arobito-docs/source/web-js/robi-app.rst

 Public Methods
 ..............

+The following methods allow an easy access to the growl implementation used.

 .. js:function:: robi.error(title, message)

    Create a error growl message (the little pop-up in the upper right window corner)